 How long do wax dipped leaves last?

-Fresh leaves dipped in wax will last for a very long time, even indefinitely!
+Fresh leaves dipped in wax will last for a very long time, but will start to get crispy and brittle after some time.
 Be sure to dip the leaves before they become completely dried out and cover the leaf completely with wax.
 Hang or lay flat to dry and use wax covered leaves in decorations or crafts.

-Let’s get to how do you wax leaves craft…
+Let’s get to how to press a leaf and how do you wax leaves craft for preserving leaves…

-A few reminders when learning how to make wax dipped leaves:
+A few reminders when learning how to make wax dipped leaves before we get to the instructions:

 IMPORTANT: Wax leaves preserving deals with (no surprise) hot wax.
 It’s important to do this craft under close adult supervision or, if you have younger kids, have an adult do the wax dipping.